Last Updated: 14 April, 2025

 By November 2020, four mobile sportsbooks were available to accept wagers in the state, including BetMGM, DraftKings, FanDuel, and the lesser-known Action 24/7.
 Because Tennessee does not have casinos or retail betting locations, these sportsbooks were able to obtain a license without having to partner with a retail facility, which is common amongst most states with sports betting legislation.

-The Volunteer State’s mobile betting layout has since expanded from the original four sportsbooks.
-In total, 11 sports betting apps are now available, and more are expected to join the market over time.
+Since then, Volunteer State’s mobile betting layout has expanded from the original four sportsbooks.
+In total, 12 sports betting apps are now available, and more are expected to join the market over time.
 These additional operators include ESPN Bet, ZenSports, Betly, and the Hard Rock Sportsbook.

-Further expansion of the mobile betting market seems imminent, especially since the Tennessee Sports Wagering Advisory Committee took over the process of granting licenses and overlooking the sports betting industry in 2022.
+Further expansion of the mobile betting market seems imminent, especially since the Tennessee Sports Wagering Advisory Committee took over the process of granting licenses and overseeing the sports betting industry in 2022.

 Sportsbook app | Launch date |